hexinfra/gorox/README.md

   * sidecar2: A Service Mesh sidecar for svc2,
   * job1: A background application in Gorox doing something periodically.

-The whole "gorox cluster" can optionally be managed by a Goops instance.
-In this configuration, all Gorox instances in "gorox cluster" are connected to the Goops instance and under its control.
+The whole "gorox group" can optionally be managed by a Goops instance.
+In this configuration, all Gorox instances in "gorox group" are connected to the Goops instance and under its control.

 Process